Higher Maths

 The number of people infected by a virus is described by the exponential formula \(I(t)=5e^{0.07t},\) where \(t\) is the time in days.

-(a) How many people are infected on day zero?
+(a) How many people were infected on day zero?

 (b) To the nearest day, how long will it take for the number of infections to double?